 Our research, which shows that around 130,000 families in England are being forced to live in one-bedroom flats, was covered by The Times ,The Sun, TheMirror, HuffPost UK, The Evening Standard, iNews, The Big Issue, Yahoo News, PoliticsHome, 24housing and Inside Housing.
 Kate Henderson, our Chief Executive, spoke about the research on Channel 5 News and Sky News.
 The research was also picked up by LBC and regional radio stations across the UK.

 The Telegraph published Kate Henderson's letter to editor arguing for land to be made more affordable and urging the government to commit £12.8bn each year for new social housing.

 The Federation was quoted on BBC Radio 4’s You and Yours calling for the Government to cover the cost of cladding remediation and overhaul the regulatory system.
 A week later, Victoria Moffett, Head of Building and Fire Safety Programmes, was interviewed on the BBC Radio London Vanessa Feltz Show, arguing that the Government must take a stronger lead on cladding advice and the effect this is having on leaseholds.

 The Great Places Commission published its final report, setting out 10 recommendations for how housing associations can contribute to thriving, successful communities.
 This was covered by Inside Housing and 24housing.
 Martin Hilditch, Editor of Inside Housing, also wrote a comment piece for Inside Housing.

 Planning and Building Control Today published an op-ed from our Head of Policy, James Prestwich, looking at our call for the Government to spend £12.8bn on social housing.

 Inside Housing published a piece on our warning that the delayed Spending Review will impact housing supply.

 Get in touch

-If you have any questions about our media work, please get in touch with Charlotte Morris, PR Manager.
+If you have any questions about our media work and how you can get involved, please get in touch with Charlotte Morris, PR Manager.